learn-co-curriculum/hs-git-environment-setup/README.md

 * See if you have a .ssh directory.
 Typing `ls -la` will show you all the hidden files.
 If you don't have a .ssh directory, you can make it with `mkdir .ssh`

 * Now we need to generate the SSH key.
 Type `ssh-keygen -t rsa -C "your_email@example.com"` into your command line.
-(Replace that email address with the email address that you used to set up your github account.)
+(Enter the same email address that you used to set up your github account between the quotation marks.)

 * You'll get prompted to type the password to your computer twice (the letters won't actually show up when you type.
 Don't worry, it's just for security purposes).